sveltek/eslint-config/README.md

 For more info on how to `ignore files`, see the official [docs](https://eslint.org/docs/latest/use/configure/ignore).

-## Community

-Feel free to ask questions or share new ideas.

-Use the official [discussions](https://github.com/sveltek/eslint-config/discussions) to get involved.

 ## License

 Developed in 🇭🇷 Croatia, © Sveltek.